Clare College, Cambridge: Student life

+The college's student newspaper is called Clareification.

 Clare holds an annual May ball on the Monday of May Week in the middle of June.
-It is one of the largest may balls in Cambridge and is well known for securing popular headliners.

 Clare Boat Club

 Clare Boat Club is the rowing club for current members of Clare College.
 There is a separate club, De Burgh Boat Club, for alumni.
 In 2012, Clare Boat Club had the highest membership relative to the size of its student body of any college-affiliated boat club in Cambridge, fielding six men's VIIIs in the May Bumps competition.

-The club's Head Coach and Boathouse Manager, Anton Wright, appeared on Channel 4's year-long reality TV show, Eden.

-Old Court Panorama

 Academic performance

-The undergraduates of Clare College have usually performed very well based on the results published in the Tompkins Table, placing Clare within the top ten colleges from 2000 to 2005.
+The undergraduates of Clare College were 12th in the 2024 Tompkins Table, based on degree results.

+Clare was in the top ten colleges in the Tompkins Table from 2000 to 2005.
 However, their performance in the following years (2006–09) was poorer, leaving them in 12th in 2006 and 18th in 2009.
 Their 2010 performance (8th position) however showed an increase of 10 places over their previous year's performance, and in 2011 they reached fourth place.
 In 2018, Clare placed 16th out of 29 colleges recorded in the table.
 In 2019, it fell to 24th place.
 In 2022, it rose to 12th place.

-Entrance into Clare College is competitive.
-Overall, Clare has approximately five applicants per place.
-Yet the high quality of applicants means that many of them are awarded places at other colleges through the Winter Pool.
+Entrance into Clare College is competitive, with approximately five applicants per place.
+However, the high quality of applicants means that many of them are awarded places at other colleges through the Winter Pool.
 Of applicants in 2007, 151 were given offers by Clare, and a further 75 applicants were made offers at other Cambridge colleges.